challsted/LinuxCon/Scheduel.md

 The purpose of this doc is to record my planned events!

+If you awnt to see my schedule in more details, you can go [here][MyScheduel].

 # Day 1 ( Monday Aug 17 2015 )
 | Time | Lesson | Conference |